-This fully funded interdisciplinary project provides an exciting opportunity to develop new microbiological and engineering tools to help address significant societal challenges caused by urban flooding.
+This fully funded interdisciplinary project provides an exciting opportunity to develop new engineering tools and models to help address significant societal challenges caused by urban flooding.

-Understanding of the microbiological and environmental processes driving the mobilisation, transport and survivability of potential pathogens in shallow flood flows and on urban surfaces (post flood) is currently lacking.
-This interdisciplinary project will utilise world leading instrumentation and laboratory facilities at the University of Sheffield to study the behaviour of microorganisms under urban flood conditions.
+Understanding of the physico-chemical and microbiological processes driving the mobilisation, transport and survivability of microorganisms and potential pathogens in shallow flood flows and on urban surfaces (post flood) is currently lacking.
+This interdisciplinary project will utilise world leading instrumentation and laboratory facilities to study the transport of soluble and particulate materials in urban flood flows as well as microbiological survivability in urban flood conditions.

-This project will involve novel large-scale laboratory experiments and the application of molecular and microbial genetics to better understand dispersion and transport of pathogens within urban floodwaters and across the water/ground interface and determine the influence of environmental factors such as temperature and redox potential on microbial concentration and survival on a range of urban surfaces.
-This new understanding of the behaviour of microorganisms in floodwaters will be applied to develop state of the art modelling tools for risk assessment.
+This project will develop a more detailed understanding of the behaviour of microbes in floodwaters, and seek to use this understanding to develop state of the art modelling tools for risk assessment.
+This will involve novel large scale laboratory experiments to better understand dispersion and transport of pathogens within urban floodwaters and across the water/ground interface and determine the influence of environmental factors such as temperature and redox potential on microbial concentration and survival on a range of urban surfaces.

 The PhD will benefit from access to world class training available from the Sheffield Water Centre and the University of Sheffield, access to world leading experimental and computational facilities as well as close and regular contact with industry and end user partners.
 Resources are also available for international collaboration and conference attendance.